goldensniper514/goldensniper514/README.md

 ## Welcome to my GitHub profile! 👋

 Welcome to my GitHub profile!
-I'm a Full-Stack Developer with over 10 years of experience, specializing in Web Development, Mobile App Development, Game Development and Blockchain Technologies.
+I'm a Senior Full-Stack Developer with over 10 years of experience, specializing in Web Development, Mobile App Development, Game Development and Blockchain Technologies.
 I’m passionate about building scalable, high-performance applications and exploring new innovations in tech.

 💻 Technologies & Tools
 Languages & Frameworks: